JeffreyKotz/cs4300/homework2/README.md

 ```

 # How to use API
-Access the API through the following end points
+Access the API through the following end points:

-Api end points are:
 ```
+/api/
 /api/movies/
 /api/seat/
 /api/bookings/